Sadness vs. Depression: What's the Difference?

 Wikipedia provides its inquisitive readers with this information:

 My sincere apologies on this being excessively wordy.
-I tried to eliminate parts of it but all of them apply to a state of depression and many of them differ from that of sadness.
+I tried to eliminate parts of it but all of those words apply to a state of depression and many of them differ from that of sadness.

-How Can You Tell The Difference Between Sadness and Depression?
+How Do We Tell The Difference Between Sadness and Depression?

 I say farewell to Wikipedia for this bit.
 I think we have enough adjectives at our disposal.
 I'm going to narrow it down.

 - Sadness is a temporary state and comes and goes as negative situations also come and go.
 Depression is marked by persistent sadness that lasts longer than 2 weeks, but that's only one depression symptom (What Are the Symptoms of Depression).
 Depression requires assistance, medication and support.
 Depression can be chronic in nature.
 Sadness repeats itself throughout life, but there are spans of different emotion between episodes of sadness.

 - Sadness is often connected to a life change, something negative, but depression can relapse at any time with no discernible reason.

 - Sadness is usually without feelings of suicide; depression can be accompanied by suicidal ideation.

 - Sadness can make a person take less care of themselves, but depression dramatically impacts energy, sleep, appetite and general well being making it very difficult to care for yourself, about yourself, or about much else in life for an extended period of time.

 The important thing to remember is that when you live with depression, feeling sad can indicate a negative mood change, a sign of an impending depressive episode.
 More often than not, sadness is just sadness.
 Regardless of whether it's sadness or depression, check in with family and friends and our psychiatric team to rule out depression relapse.
 Reaching out is part of self-care.